hexdoc-dev/hexdoc-mod-template/README.md

   git push -u origin gh-pages
   ```
 * Go to your GitHub repo settings > Pages > Build and deployment.
-* Set these values:
+* Set these values, then save your changes:
   * Source: `Deploy from a branch`
   * Branch: `gh-pages`
   * Folder: `/docs`
-* Save your changes.
-* Push the commits that added your plugin, monitor the Actions tab, and cross your fingers!
+* Push, monitor the Actions tab, and cross your fingers!

 ### Setting up a PyPI account (optional, but highly recommended)